Or “The Squirrel Trail”

 3. Byron Farmers Markets on Butler Street

 If you’re making the transition into the hipstified planet then you better hope that you are up to speed with your local organic produce because this will become your new Woolworths.
 These markets are held every Thursday morning until noon.
 The farmers markets are a gathering for the most colourful and eccentric types.
-Make sure you are shoeless, wearing a beautiful flowy fabric of some-sort AND for the love of god DO NOT turn up without your environmentally friendly shopping bag unless you wish to be scorned from everyone.
+Make sure you are shoeless, wearing a beautiful flowy fabric of some-sort AND for the love of god DO NOT turn up without your environmentally friendly shopping bag unless you wish to be scorned by everyone.
 Keep the hair-do casual, the “bed look,” long unkempt hair, that resists any attempts to stay flat without chemicals is a perfectly acceptable look here.
 The stall holders are always very helpful and love to have a chat about their produce, a great place for good coffee too.
 Make sure you hunt down the organic Doughnut store, it is the only place you will be able to purchase Byron’s organic and completely delectable doughnuts from.
 And if you’re lucky enough you will often spot Byron Bay’s very own dancing star Tommy Franklin, this guy knows how to bring the atmosphere and sure knows how to spread the salty rain.

 4. Shop at Spell: 1, 1 Marvel Street, Byron Bay